MahimaMSiddheshwar/Health-Insights-Repository/README.md

 # Health_Data_Analytics_Hub

-This repository serves as a centralized platform for managing, analyzing, and visualizing global health data.
-The project aims to support data-driven decision-making in public health by offering clean and insightful data representations.
+This repository serves as a practice workspace for learning how to clean, analyze, and visualize public health datasets.
+The project emphasizes hands-on exploration of data and building meaningful visual summaries.

 ## Project Overview